Old Québec (Vieux-Québec)#1 in Best Things To Do in Quebec City

 Clustered around the city's harbor on the banks of the St. Lawrence River are the quaint stone buildings and narrow, winding streets of Old Québec.
-This historic neighborhood (and UNESCO World Heritage Site) houses some of the city's most notable sites, including the Citadel, the Quartier Petit-Champlain and the Notre-Dame Basilica.
-Just make sure you give yourself plenty of spare time here: You'll find it difficult to resist popping into one of Old Québec's artisan shops or stopping to warm up with an aromatic cup of joe at one of the many charming cafés.
+This historic neighborhood (and UNESCO World Heritage site) houses some of the city's most notable attractions, including the Citadel, the Quartier Petit-Champlain and the Notre-Dame Basilica.
+Just make sure you give yourself plenty of time here: You'll find it difficult to resist popping into one of Old Québec's artisan shops or stopping to warm up with an aromatic cup of coffee at one of the many charming cafes.

 Old Québec indulges visitors day and night, offering its European-esque streets up for exploration 24/7.
 Although you don't have to pay to wander, some of the historic sites here do charge an entrance fee.
 You also might want to have some cash on hand in case you start to feel peckish or a souvenir catches your eye.
 For more information, check out the Québec City Tourism website.

 More Best Things To Do in Quebec City

 Anyone with an interest in colonial history should set aside some time to explore Battlefields Park.
 Sometimes referred to as the Plains of Abraham, this 267-acre strip of land just west of Old Québec witnessed the sealing of Canada's fate.
 The Battle of Québec (the pivotal moment of the French and Indian War when the French were forced to cede Canada to Great Britain) took place here.